Arranging a Funeral

 When a person passes away interstate or overseas, Kingston Funerals will liaise with the appropriate local service providers to ensure all of the correct paperwork and regulations are met.

-There are a number of things that happen between your loved one’s passing and their funeral or memorial service.
+There are a number of things that happen between your loved one’s passing and their funeral service or memorial service.

 We at Kingston Funerals have our own mortuary facilities at 146 Argus Street, Cheltenham and generally this is where your loved one will go when in our care.
 However, if there are unexpected or suspicious circumstances surrounding the death then they will be transferred to the Coroner’s and then later released to the Funeral Home.